 But when you understand your true value as a mom, you’ll never feel pulled because your family always comes first.
 It’s never easy but in the end it’s always the right choice.

-Being a mother is a gift and if you truly see that, you are already a good mom.
+Being a mother is a gift and if you truly see that, you are already an amazing mom.

 Being a good mother isn’t about whether you bake the best cookies with your kids or how many books they read over the summer, it’s always about the heart.